 How can this be?
 Many people overestimate the quality and quantity of their food.
-They also are unsure what is actually healthy and what is claimed to be healthy.
+They also are unsure of what is actually healthy and what is claimed to be healthy.

 So, what is actually considered a Healthy diet for most adults?
 Here are some helpful tips to ensure you are eating a healthy diet.

 - Fruits & Veggies: Consuming at least 4-5 servings of whole fruit and vegetables daily.
-Make sure to eat the RAINBOW because not one fruit or vegetable provides all of the nutrients you need.
+Make sure to eat the RAINBOW because not one fruit or vegetable provides all the nutrients you need.

 - Legumes: Consume up to 1 cup or less of legumes daily (like lentils and beans).